pagidipalaravi/hrms-ui/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## github instructions
+## Github Instructions

 Clone from main brach only.

-Create a new branch (user-branch) on top of main branch.
+Create a new branch with jira-ticket on top of main branch.

-Commit your changes to user-branch.
+Commit your changes to jira-ticket branch.

-Create a pull request to dev branch.
+Create a pull request to dev branch from jira-ticket.

-Slove the conflicts if any.
+Solve the conflicts if any.

 Merge the user-baranch with dev.